-Land within a sustainable development testing site shall not be sold in whole or in part unless the subsequent owner obtains a testing site permit; or the owner or subsequent owner enters into an agreement with the planning commission to bring the area within the site into compliance with all county codes, ordinances, rules and permits that would be applicable to the site in the absence of a testing site permit.
+Land within a sustainable development testing site shall not be sold in whole or in part unless the subsequent owner obtains a testing site permit; or the owner or subsequent owner enters into an agreement with the planning commission to bring the area within the site into compliance with all federal and state law and county ordinances that would be applicable to the site in the absence of a testing site permit.

-A county or a planning commission

-- may define a new category of rules applicable to sustainable development testing sites and promulgate rules for the category; and - may also promulgate rules or permit conditions applicable to a specific sustainable development testing site.
+A county or planning commission may define a new category of rules applicable to sustainable development testing sites and promulgate rules for the category.
+A county or a planning commission may also promulgate rules or permit conditions applicable to a specific sustainable development testing site.
+The rules shall be designed to facilitate and encourage sustainable development research while maintaining levels of safety and environmental protection equivalent to those required by rules applicable to areas that are not within sustainable development testing sites.